 Frequent reading is a necessary component of becoming a good reader.
 Students who participate in recreational reading at home score higher in both reading and math.
-Frequent reading is also associated with increased fluency, vocabulary and comprehension.
+Frequent reading is also associated with increased fluency, vocabulary and comprehension (PDF).

 A book club can be a great way to engage students in reading outside the classroom.
 A student book club not only encourages learners to read more, it can inspire them to choose titles they may otherwise overlook, connect them with other readers and even help build public speaking skills.
 For more on promoting a book club at your school, keep reading.
 We explore several strategies, plus some ideas for promotional products for students to increase participation.

 Before introducing your book club, start by defining its purpose.
 Are you looking to launch a school-wide club to engage students of all ages and abilities?
 Encourage not-so-avid readers to enjoy a bestseller?
 Or start an after-school club for enthusiastic bookworms?
 Talk to fellow teachers and students to find out what piques their interest.

 Your book choice will depend largely on your readers’ ability.
 If you read a book as an entire school, you may want to choose from a list of age-appropriate bestsellers.
 A smaller group may want to vote on their book choice.